codemargaret/personal_reflection_project/README.md

 _This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0._

+## Setup and Installation Instructions

+1. `$ git clone [this repository]`
+2. `$ cd personal_reflection_project`
+3. `$ cd discussion-forum`
+4. _Go to [firebase](https://firebase.google.com/) and login or create a free account._
+5. _Go to the firebase console and create a project called 'discussion-forum'._
+6. _Click 'add firebase to your web app'._
+7. `$ touch src/app/api-keys.ts` _then add the following code:_`export var masterFirebaseConfig = { apiKey: "xxxx", authDomain: "xxxx.firebaseapp.com", databaseURL: "https://xxxx.firebaseio.com", storageBucket: "xxxx.appspot.com", messagingSenderId: "xxxx" };` _but replace the x's with your information._
+9. _Add the following code to your .gitignore file:_ `#Firebase credentials /src/app/api-keys.ts `
+10. _Visit the Firebase console, click 'discussion-forum,' and click the database option from the lefthand side of the menu._
+11. _Click 'Realtime Database,' then 'Rules.'
+Set the value of .read and .write to 'true' and click 'publish.'_
+12. _'Click 'Data,' then click the three dots in the upper righthand corner.
+Select 'Import JSON' and navigate to 'sample-posts.json' from this project._

 ## My Strengths
 * _Clear documentation: my commits and READMEs are generally clear and easy to understand._
 * _Attention to detail: I am careful when writing initial code and am often able to find small syntax errors._